schrodingerspet/schrodingerspet/README.md

 ## 👨‍🎓 About Me

 Hello!
 I’m **Aditya Akolkar** (@schrodingerspet), a computer engineering student with a passion for coding DSA programs and creating notes for various computer engineering subjects.
 I use this space to share my learning journey through code, helping others along the way.
+Additionally, I am also working on some **private repositories**, experimenting with advanced concepts and new technologies.

 ---